 Since Emmanuel was offered and accepted a full-time position with Publicis Sapient, his fellowship host company, he has a seamless transition from soldier to Salesforce consultant.
 The Salesforce Fellowship Program currently has a 92% job offer rate for interns at the end of the fellowship, Murphy said.

-Transitioning service members interested in participating in the Salesforce Fellowship Program are required to earn their Salesforce certification prior to applying for the fellowship.
-The training is not completed during the internship.
+Transitioning service members interested in participating in the Salesforce Fellowship Program are required to earn their certification prior to applying for the fellowship.
+The training is not included

 Emmanuel recommends that service members explore and research their career options long before they leave the Armed Forces.
 And don’t be afraid to ask questions.